sourcehut-mirrors/chawan/doc/hacking.md

 ### Sandbox violations

 You got a syscall number (assuming you're on Linux); look it up in the Linux syscall table for your architecture.

 To get more context on what happened, you can run `strace -f ./cha -o start.console-buffer=false [...]
 2>a`, trigger the crash, then search for the last occurrence of "--- SIGSYS".
 Then search backwards on the PID to see the last syscalls.

-(Incidentally, strace also shows the syscall name, so it may be easier to check like that than looking it up in the syscall table.)
+(*strace* also shows the syscall name, so it may be easier to check like that than looking it up in the syscall table.)

 ## Resources